-The automated enforcement services require a specific space to conduct the monitoring of the enforcement status.
-Semi-automated or manual enforcement systems require manpower to monitor and operate such systems.
+Automated enforcement services require a specific space from which to monitor the enforcement status, whereas semi-automated or manual enforcement systems require manpower to monitor and operate such systems.

-The overall system of parking enforcement consists of two parts: one in charge of direct operation of the enforcement services and the other responsible for the administrative handling related to the imposition of fines.
-Therefore, each part should be manned with the suitable personnel.
+The overall system of parking enforcement consists of two parts: one responsible for direct operation of the enforcement services, and the other for handling administration related to the imposition of fines.
+Therefore, each part should be manned with suitable personnel.